 - Share important business information such as your business address and contacts directly using text.
 Do not use the header or footer feature on your website for this.

 - Use descriptive names for your images such as the-best-ever-marketing-tool.JPG instead of IMG0008.JPG.
 Also, consider hosting all your images.

 5. Infinite Scroll

 “This is a popular web design strategy that if incorrectly done can hurt your SEO ranking big time.
 An infinite scroll allows more content to load as the user reaches the bottom of the page.
-If you do not set your pagination correctly, search engine crawlers won’t be able to find your pages,” says Andrew Sirianni, SEO expert at Dcode.
+If you do not set your pagination correctly, search engine crawlers won’t be able to find your pages,” says Andrew Sirianni, SEO expert at Dcode Group.

 For instance, you have enabled infinite scrolling in your 50-page article.
 If by default, you only show the 5 most recent posts, that is what the search engines will see.
 Since the search engine only crawls using links, they cannot know that the page has more content past the top 5 articles.

 However, the infinite scroll can be made user-friendly.
 Google Webmaster Blog offers tips on using infinite scroll without compromising between SEO and design.

 If you don’t know how your website is viewed by search engines you can use tools to determine how search engines see your website such as SEO-Browser.com.
 This tool will give you a clear picture of the visible and hidden elements in your website.